Minimal residual method: Properties of the MINRES method

 where $\|\cdot\|$ is the standard Euclidean norm on $\mathbb{R}^n$.

 Because of the symmetry of $A$, unlike in the GMRES method, it is possible to carry out this minimization process recursively, storing only two previous steps (short recurrence).
 This saves memory.

 MINRES algorithm

 Note: The MINRES method is more complicated than the algebraically equivalent Conjugate Residual method.
 The Conjugate Residual (CR) method was therefore produced below as a substitute.
-It differs from MINRES in that in MINRES, the columns of a basis of the Krylov space (denoted below by $p_k$) can be orthogonalized, whereas in CR their images (below labeled with $s_k$) can be orthogonalized via the Lanczos recursion.
+It differs from MINRES is that in MINRES, the columns of a basis of the Krylov space (denoted below by $p_k$) can be orthogonalized, whereas in CR their images (below labeled with $s_k$) can be orthogonalized via the Lanczos recursion.
 There are more efficient and preconditioned variants with fewer AXPYs.
 Compare with the article.